Graffersid Blogs

 • Freedom:

-It’s true that after a certain time period, there is no one freer than a boss.
-Nonetheless, by the time you reach that stage, you would hate being free, and being free will come at the cost of the loss or slow down of business.
+It’s true that after a certain period, there is no one freer than a boss.
+Nonetheless, by the time you reach that stage, you will hate being free, and being free will come at the cost of the loss or slow down of business.
 An employee can be busy or free based on their management and abilities to handle clients and managers.
 Job is better than Business

 • Responsibility:

-Boss has way-way too much responsibility than anyone in the company.
+Boss has way too much responsibility than anyone in the company.
 They have to manage, clients, employees, expenses, processes, and a thousand other things.
 A good employee considers himself as the owner of the work assigned to him; hence he takes the responsibility off the manager’s shoulders.
 Job has fewer responsibilities compared to Business owners.

 • Learning: